nixworks/public/news/2012/03/6/README.md

 ##### Turkish Airlines
 ### [Turkish Airlines begins a service to Somalia, the first regular service to the capital Mogadishu except regional East African flights to operate in twenty years. ](/news/2012/03/6/turkish-airlines-begins-a-service-to-somalia-the-first-regular-service-to-the-capital-mogadishu-except-regional-east-african-flights-to-ope.md)
-_Context: East Africa, Turkish Airlines, Somalia, Mogadishu_
+_Context: East Africa, Somalia, Mogadishu, Turkish Airlines_

 ##### Australia
 ### [Approximately 9,000 residents of the Australian town of Wagga Wagga, New South Wales, are evacuated as the Murrumbidgee River nears record levels threatening the town's levee. ](/news/2012/03/6/approximately-9-000-residents-of-the-australian-town-of-wagga-wagga-new-south-wales-are-evacuated-as-the-murrumbidgee-river-nears-record-l.md)
-_Context: Murrumbidgee River, levee, Australia, Wagga Wagga, New South Wales_
+_Context: Wagga Wagga, New South Wales, levee, Australia, Murrumbidgee River_

 ##### Earthquake
 ### [A 5.2 magnitude earthquake occurs in the Philippines near Masbate City on the island of Masbate causing some injuries. ](/news/2012/03/6/a-5-2-magnitude-earthquake-occurs-in-the-philippines-near-masbate-city-on-the-island-of-masbate-causing-some-injuries.md)
-_Context: Masbate City, Masbate, earthquake, Philippines_
+_Context: Masbate City, earthquake, Masbate, Philippines_

 ##### Human Rights Watch
 ### [Human Rights Watch claims that the Government of Japan has been too slow in providing health care to survivors of the Fukushima Daiichi nuclear disaster. ](/news/2012/03/6/human-rights-watch-claims-that-the-government-of-japan-has-been-too-slow-in-providing-health-care-to-survivors-of-the-fukushima-daiichi-nucl.md)
-_Context: Fukushima Daiichi nuclear disaster, Human Rights Watch, Japanese government_
+_Context: Japanese government, Human Rights Watch, Fukushima Daiichi nuclear disaster_

 ##### Saudi Arabia
 ### [A Saudi Arabian diplomat is killed in the Bangladeshi capital Dhaka. ](/news/2012/03/6/a-saudi-arabian-diplomat-is-killed-in-the-bangladeshi-capital-dhaka.md)